Diagnosing a Liquid Crystal Display (LCD) for Damage

 Occasionally there are exceptions.
 Therefore, you may wish to contact a service agent for additional information.
 Also, for customers who receive their unit from service with damage, the repair will be set up as an exception.

-Examples of Customer Induced Damage (CID)
+Examples of Customer Induced Damage to an LCD screen (CID)

 The following table shows examples of damaged panels and common descriptions for the damage.